 Using your car rental insurance abroad

-On the downside, rental companies in other countries might require car renters to purchase a CDW in order to rent a car.
-While you should waive the CDW and use your credit card insurance whenever possible, this might not be possible in every foreign country.
+On the downside, rental companies in other countries might require you to purchase a CDW in order to rent a car.
+So, while you should waive the CDW and use your credit card insurance whenever possible, this might not be possible in every foreign country.

 How to file a claim